Skip navigation

 Check out their website here.

-KidSport enables eligible Western Australian children aged 5 to 18 years to participate in community sport by offering them financial assistance of up to $300 per financial year towards club fees.
+KidSport enables eligible Western Australian children aged 5 to 18 years to participate in community sport by offering them financial assistance towards club fees and in some cases essential uniforms and equipment.

 Eligible Western Australian children are aged 5 to 18 with a valid Health Care Card or Pensioner Concession Card.